pocesar/actor-testing/README.md

   input: {}       // custom input override
   options: {}     // specific memory, timeout options
-  nonce: '1'      // additional nonce for tasks running with the same input and options });
+  nonce: '1'      // additional nonce for tasks running with the same input and options
+  name: 'run name'// give the run a name to be able to distinguish between them });
 ```